L-hodg/Geog418Lab3/README.md

 ```

-To map the aformentioned Income.net objects we will once again employ 'tmap'.
+To map the aforementioned Income.net objects we will once again employ 'tmap'.
 There is no need to map both variables as they both use the same census tracts.
 In this instance, 'tm_shape()' is once again describing the shape/extent of the map, and 'tm_borders()' is defining border color.
 Since we are mapping two objects on one map, we use the '+' operator, and use 'tm_shape()' again to map our lines, this time with our .net object.
 To change the color and width of the lines, you can use 'tm_lines'.
 We will also make a combined map showing both weighting schemes using the '+' operator again.

 We can print these maps side by side using 'tmap_arrange()', setting the number of columns to 3.